 Netflix suspends the premiere of ‘Angi: crime and lies’, the documentary about the murder of Ana María Páez – Pledge Times

-- Netflix suspended the premiere of the documentary series 'Angi: crime and lies' scheduled for May 1 in response to a court order.
+- Netflix suspended the premiere of the documentary series 'Angi: crime and lies' scheduled for May 1, 2025, in Spain.

-- This suspension followed a legal demand from María Ángeles Molina, convicted of Ana María Páez’s murder, requesting a precautionary halt on the release.
+- The suspension followed a court order after María Ángeles Molina, convicted of murdering Ana María Páez, filed a request in Tarragona courts.

-- The company canceled two episodes, removed the series from its catalog, and privatized trailers due to unconsented personal images shown before the crime.
+- Netflix canceled two planned episodes, removed the series from its catalog, and set previous trailers to private due to unauthorized use of personal images.

 The streaming platform Netflix stopped the premiere planned for this Thursday of the documentary series Angi: crime and lie, after the order of a Spanish court to suspend its broadcast, confirmed to EFE sources of the platform.
 It is a series of two episodes directed by Carlos Aguló, based on real events, and produced by Brutal Media.
 It is the product of a two-year investigation into two events distanced in time: the unexpected death in 1996 of…